ibmjstart/swiftlygo/README.md

 	if err != nil {
 		// connection failed, handle appropriately
 	}
-	uploader, err := NewDloManifestUploader(destination,
+	uploader := swiftlygo.NewDloManifestUploader(destination,
-		"dlo container name",//name of the container the manifest will be created in "manifest name",
+		"dlo container name", //name of the container the manifest will be created in "manifest name",
-		"object container",//name of the container the DLO's segments will be in "prefix-")//prefix for files that are segments of this DLO if err != nil {
+		"object container", //name of the container the DLO's segments will be in "prefix-")          //prefix for files that are segments of this DLO if err != nil {
 		// there was an error preparing the upload, handle appropriately }